markus7800/UPIX/README.md

 Experiments were run on a M2 Pro Macbook with ncpu=10 (without Docker).

-Run inside Docker container (if used), runtime ~4h:
+Run (inside Docker container, if used), runtime ~4h:
 ```
 python3 experiments/runners/run_comp.py all <ncpu>
 ```